fredefox/jackknife/README.md

     ./jackknife +RTS -N4 -ls -lf -A1.6g

 Notice that we are running the benchmarks with 1.6gb of memory[^1].
+It should be added as well that this was run on a machine with 2 physical cores and hyperthreading (an i7 processor).

 Output of benchmark (pruned):